ductsoup/Feather-RTC/README.md

 ## Enclosure and Assembly
 This enclosure was printed in PLA.
 Use at least 50% infill, if you have the time 100% is better.
   * After printing hand tap then secure the Feather tripler board using 2.5mm nylon screws
+  * Solder the Feather, RTC, LED and Relay wings (don't forget to solder the pad to jump pin 11 as the control for the relay)
-  * Install the Feather, RTC and LED wings
+  * Install the Feather, RTC and LED wings then use the checkout sketches to verify proper operation
   * Complete the AC wiring then mount the relay wing

 ![alt text](images/ScreenShot006.jpg "Enclosure bottom")